 It is expected that Scholars will assist faculty in their research.
 Students participating in this program are not expected to generate their own independent research projects.
 Many students become independent during the course of their Scholarship, but independence should not be expected at the outset of the assistantship.
 The faculty advisor and student should set up a work schedule at the beginning of the term, and this schedule should include weekly or biweekly meetings between the student and advisor.
 This will help to ensure that projects remain on track and that students are receiving adequate supervision.

 Scholars are paid through the Dean of Faculty office from an endowment made by John (Launny) L. Steffens, Dartmouth Class of 1963.
 Students receive $850 for each term of the assistantship, although there is an option for independent study credit in lieu of a stipend for the second term of the assistantship (see below for more information).

 No. Since Presidential Scholars are working as research assistants for faculty, it is assumed that the faculty mentor will cover any research-related expenses (e.g. photocopying, books, travel, etc.).

 In the second term of the assistantship, students may receive independent study course credit instead of a stipend if it is deemed appropriate by the faculty advisor (subject to departmental criteria).
 Assistantships for which independent study credit is to be granted will involve a greater commitment of time and/or effort than non-credit assistantships.
 The faculty mentor ultimately makes the decision as to whether independent study credit is an option, and the student is responsible for registering for the independent study through the faculty mentor’s department.
 Undergraduate Advising and Research is not involved in the course registration process, but students must notify the office if they will receive academic credit for the second term so that they are not mistakenly issued a check for that term.
 Students may not receive both honorarium and course credit for the same work.

-The program is administered by the Dean of Faculty’s Office of Undergraduate Advising and Research, located in 107 Parker House (main office).
-The contact information is as follows:
+The program is administered by the Dean of Faculty’s Office of Undergraduate Advising and Research, located in Parker House: